jankampherbeek/EnigmaSuite/Enigma/Typora/developers-manual/Developers-Manual.md

 There are three groups of keys:
 * _keys for chart points_, these are prefixed with <strong>CP_</strong>, followed by an index that refers to the enum for chartpoints.
 * _keys for aspect types_, the prefix is <strong>AT_</strong>, followed by the index for the enum aspecttypes.
+* *keys for aspect line colors*, the prefix is **AC_**, followed by the index for the enum aspecttypes.
 * _all other keys_, no specific prefix.
 The key cannot start with one of the prefixes mentioned above.

-The values for both chart points and aspect types have the following structure:
+The values for both chart points and aspects uses the following structure:

 u||g||o||s

+The values for colors only shows the full name of the color:

+YellowGreen

 * **u** means 'use', enter 'y' if the chart point or aspect type should be used, otherwise 'n'.

 * **g** means 'glyph', enter the character or unicode for the glyph.

 * **o** means 'orb percentage', enter a value of 100 or lower.

 * **s** means 'show', enter 'y' if the chart point or aspect type should show in the graphic chart, otherwise 'n'.
 Enigma will support this in future releases.

 An example: **y||a||100||y**  means: use this point or aspect, the glyph is 'a', the orb percentage is 100% and the chart drawing should show the point/aspect.